 The Museum site is part of a 10th century Benedictine Abbey.
 The Abbey became one of the most powerful in the country until Henry VIII dissolved the monasteries in 1539.
 It was sold to the Cromwell family who used it as a stone ‘quarry’.
 In 1657 a wood yard was built using the Abbey stone.
 The site was eventually purchased by the Fellowes estate with the buildings used as workshops and material stores.
 However by the 1940’s the majority were derelict.

-The Museum was the brainchild of the Reverand Robert Gwynn, curate of Upwood, a small village 4 miles from Ramsey, who together with the vicar of Ramsey, the Reverend Jones, and a local farmer, Marshall Papworth, took a group of Sunday School children to a private agricultural Museum at Haddenham, Cambridgeshire.
+The Museum was the brainchild of the Reverand Robert Gwynn, curate of Upwood, a small village 4 miles from Ramsey, who together with the vicar of Ramsey, the Reverend Jones, and a local farmer, Marshal Papworth, took a group of Sunday School children to a private agricultural Museum at Haddenham, Cambridgeshire.
 They were very impressed by the number of items and variety of the collection and the fact that everything had a local origin.
 They realized that there must be a wealth of historic items especially those peculiar to the Fens, lying around in fields, barns and houses in the Ramsey area and that unless something was done much of the areas local history could be lost forever.

 In September 1977 a group of local businessmen, farmers and local people set up a committee to investigate the possibility of establishing a museum in Ramsey.
 A request for premises to the Hon John Fellowes resulted in its present site on land which is leased from the Fellowes estate.